A new way to diagnose the condition could change treatment.

 Naila Rabbani, PhD, a researcher from the University of Warwick in England, knows the difficulties in finding a way to detect autism in a simple test.

-While not involved in this research, her team developed blood and urine tests to detect autism and published their research this year.
+While not involved in this research, her team developed blood and urine tests to detect autism and

 As for Hahn’s test, Rabbani told Healthline it needs further validation and study.
 After that, it could be suitable for routine clinical use.